 Start at the facility receiving area, or where the waste generating processes begin.
 Do not allow facility personnel to coordinate and guide the inspection.
 Keep your visual inspection in accordance with your inspection plan or strategy.
 Step-by-step procedures vary according to type of facility and objectives.
 However, be flexible enough to accommodate new information and conditions at a facility.
 Remember that you may not know all waste generation points.
-Focus on understanding waste generation management and disposal, including Pollution Prevention (P2) opportunities.
+Focus on understanding waste generation and disposal management.

-Remember as you are walking through the facility to remain aware of your surroundings, avoid safety hazards and check all potential locations of hazardous wastes.
+As you walk through the facility be aware of your surroundings, avoid safety hazards and check all potential locations of hazardous wastes.
 Do not sniff, smell or open drums or containers.
 Let the facility representative lead the way.
 Make a point of asking permission to open doors, lockers, shipping containers, etc. so that it is clear that the facility has granted permission to proceed.
 Otherwise ask the facility employee to open doors, lockers, containers, etc. If you find containers that do not have any identifying information on them don't hesitate to ask the facility employee what is in the container.
 This process may have to be repeated numerous times during an inspection but is necessary.
 Try not to touch anything unless it is necessary for the inspection.
 Wear disposable gloves if looking in trash containers or dumpsters.